oni-biocare/cognify-landing-page/src/content/blog/rethinking-roas-why-obsessing-over-high-returns-might-be-killing-your-growth.md

 Your competitors are likely still celebrating their high ROAS numbers while wondering why they can't break through their revenue ceiling.
 The question isn't whether you can afford to accept a lower ROAS—it's whether you can afford not to.

-Ready to transform your growth strategy with a more sophisticated approach to advertising metrics?
-[Contact us](/contact) to learn how Cognify Metrics can help you identify your optimal ROAS targets for sustainable scaling.
+Exploring advanced analytics tools might help you develop a more sophisticated approach to balancing ROAS and growth.
+[Contact us](/contact) to discuss how tools like Cognify Metrics could potentially assist in analyzing optimal ROAS targets for your specific business model.